Crème Anglaise

 Pro Tips

-- Store with plastic wrap pressed directly onto surface to prevent skin formation
+- Place plastic wrap directly on sauce surface to prevent oxidation and skin formation

 Origin & Heritage